 - Cat Stereotype: In one of the episodes, a black cat crosses someone's path.
 In keeping with British and Asian tradition, it is associated with good luck.

 - Composite Character: Most of Maybelle's lines are taken from the incidental dialogue of other characters in the original stories.
 Also, Inspector Sharpe, who only appears in Hickory Dickory Dock, takes the role of Japp.
-It is believed that this is because Japp sounds like Jap, an offensive way to call a Japanese person.
+It is believed that this is because Japp sounds like Jap, a racial epithet that gained popularity during WWII.

 - Genteel Interbellum Setting: The setting of the stories.